Armin Meiwes: Military service and career

 Between 1981 and 1993, Meiwes served as a contractual soldier in the German Army, largely spent stationed at the Alheimer barracks outside of Rotenburg, and became a non-commissioned officer of the 52nd Panzergrenadier Brigade.
 Due to the close proximity to his home, Meiwes drove back and forth to continue to live with his mother.
 Soldiers and civilian employees described him as professional and obliging, always allowing leaves and offering to help in the private lives of his subordinates.
 Between 1984 and 1985, he was engaged to a woman, but Meiwes ended the relationship because he found her too similar in character and appearance to his mother.
 Meiwes claimed to have met his ex-fiancée, as well as other women, through a matchmaker and that after the break-up, he focused more on his career, finishing administrative training in Sonthofen and Unna in 1986.
+On 16 December 1986, Meiwes totalled his car after crashing into a telephone pole while driving home drunk from a Christmas party, resulting in a 1,500 mark fine and a nine-month driver's licence suspension.
+Shortly after regaining his driving privileges, Meiwes had another traffic collision, this time causing another vehicle to overturn, injuring the two occupants.
+The case led to Meiwes hiring attorney Harald Ermel, who remained his legal counsel for the later homicide trials.
+Meiwes was ultimately sentenced to a 1,280 mark fine.
+According to Meiwes, the drunk driving convictions led to his military superiors excluding him from promotions.
+In 1988, Meiwes had a brief romantic relationship with a fellow male soldier while stationed in Canada on CFB Shilo.

 Meiwes had originally planned to run a computer teaching school with his brothers, but following his discharge with the rank of Oberfeldwebel, Meiwes instead found work as an IT specialist for the data centre of a bank in Kassel.
-Neighbours described Meiwes as polite and well-kept in appearance, regularly attending and helping to organise events in the small community.
-Meiwes was known to be entrusted with children, babysitting the children of his neighbours, annually acting as Santa Claus for Christmas and giving a teenager driving courses, often voicing his wish to settle down and have children of his own.
+Neighbours described Meiwes as polite and well-kempt in appearance, regularly attending and helping to organise events in the small community.
+Meiwes was known to be entrusted with children, babysitting the children of his neighbours and annually acting as Santa Claus for Christmas.
+He gave driving courses for teenagers and often voiced his wish to settle down and have children of his own.
 Two relationships with local women failed after Meiwes disclosed his preferences for both sexes.